LDV Terron 9 vs BYD Shark 6

 The LDV Terron 9 uses a Diesel Turbo producing 163kW and 520Nm of torque, sent through a automatic to a 4WD layout.
 It covers the 0-100km/h sprint in 10.8 seconds.

 The BYD Shark 6 has the clear power advantage at 321kW vs 163kW.
+In the real-world sprint, the BYD Shark 6 is 5.1s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort